 We consider nonlinear parametrized models controlled or uncontrolled of the following form:

-where: \begin{itemize} \item the vector of real parameters $p =(p_1,\ldots,p_m)$ belongs to $\mathcal{P} \subseteq \R^{m}$ where $\mathcal{P}$ is an \textit{a priori }known set of admissible parameters, \item $f =(f_1,\ldots,f_e)$ is the fault vector which belongs to a subset $\mathcal{F}$ of $\R^e$.
+where: \begin{itemize} \item the vector of real parameters $p =(p_1,\ldots,p_m)$ belongs to $\mathcal{P} \subseteq \R^{m}$ where $\mathcal{P}$ is an \textit{a priori }known set of admissible parameters, \item $f =(f_1,\ldots,f_e)$ is a constant fault vector which belongs to a subset $\mathcal{F}$ of $\R^e$.
 It is equal to 0 when there is no fault.
-The set $\mathcal{F}$ describes the set of admissible values of the fault vectors $f $, \item $x(t,f,p )\in \R^n$ denotes the state variables and $y(t,f,p )\in \R^s$ the outputs, \item the functions $g$ and $h$ are real, rational and analytic on $M$\footnote{These assumptions are not restrictive since lots of models can be reduced to a rational and analytic model by variable change (see.~\cite{SAB}).}, where $M$ is an open subset of $\R^n$ such that $x(t,f,p )\in M$ for every $t\in [t_0,\ T]$. $T$ is a finite or infinite time bound, \item $u(t)\in \R^r$ is the control vector equal to 0 in the case of uncontrolled models. \end{itemize}
+The set $\mathcal{F}$ describes the set of admissible values of the fault vectors $f $, \item $x(t,p,f )\in \R^n$ denotes the state variables and $y(t,p,f )\in \R^s$ the outputs, \item $g$ and $h$ are real vectors of rational functions in $x$, $p$ and $f$ \footnote{This assumption is not restrictive since lots of models can be reduced to a rational model by variable change (see.~\cite{SAB}).}. \item $u(t)\in \R^r$ is the control vector equal to 0 in the case of uncontrolled models. \end{itemize}

 \begin{remark} In most practical cases, the faults $f_i$ belong to connected sets of $\mathbb{R}$, and $\mathcal{F}$ is the Cartesian product of these sets.
 The present work takes place in a more general framework by introducing semialgebraic sets defined hereafter. \end{remark} From now on, we suppose that constraints on $p \in \mathcal{P} $ and $f \in \mathcal{F}$, and eventual constraints linking faults and parameters components, can be formulated by the mean of algebraic equations and/or inequalities.
-This leads naturally to consider semialgebraic sets for which computer algebra tools are developed (See~\cite{RAGLib,qepcadb,DISCOVERED}, for example):
+This leads naturally to consider semialgebraic sets for which computer algebra tools are developed (See~\cite{qepcadb,RAGLib,DISCOVERED}, for example):

 \begin{dfn} {(See~\cite{Basu})} A set of real solutions of a finite set of polynomial equations and/or polynomial inequalities is called a semialgebraic set. \end{dfn}